regregex/OS126/README.md

 must be set as well, to address the constant OS memory between &C000 and &FFFF.
 It takes a jump from OS ROM code to reach routines in main memory (`JMIUSR` is one, described below).
-Code in paged ROM can be reached via the [extended vector][5] entry points at &FF00..&FF4E.
+Code in paged ROM can be reached via the [extended vector][5] entry points at &FF00..&FF4E, which must be set up before use.
 The low byte of the address comes next.

 The entry ends with an auxiliary byte that controls the register values on entry to the \*command code.
 Its value is passed to the routine in